godotengine/godot-docs/classes/class_resource.rst

 Description
 -----------

 Resource is the base class for all Godot-specific resource types, serving primarily as data containers.
-Unlike :ref:`Object<class_Object>`\ s, they are reference-counted and freed when no longer in use.
+Since they inherit from :ref:`Reference<class_Reference>`, resources are reference-counted and freed when no longer in use.
 They are also cached once loaded from disk, so that any further attempts to load a resource from a given path will return the same reference (all this in contrast to a :ref:`Node<class_Node>`, which is not reference-counted and can be instanced from disk as many times as desired).
 Resources can be saved externally on disk or bundled into another object, such as a :ref:`Node<class_Node>` or another resource.

+**Note:** In C#, resources will not be freed instantly after they are no longer in use.
+Instead, garbage collection will run periodically and will free resources that are no longer in use.
+This means that unused resources will linger on for a while before being removed.

 Tutorials
 ---------